Bill Bixby: The Courtship of Eddie's Father

-Brandon Cruz said of the show that developed a professional father-son relationship, compared to that of The Andy Griffith Show, "We dealt with issues that were talked about, but were never brought up on television.
+Brandon Cruz said of the show that developed a professional father–son relationship, compared to that of The Andy Griffith Show, "We dealt with issues that were talked about, but were never brought up on television.
 Bill wasn't the first actor to portray a single widowed father, but he became one of the popular ones, because of his easy-going way of this crazy little kid."
-Prior to Bixby's promotion to director, Brandon said, "He was looking for the best dolly grip, along with the boom operator that if something was called specifically and failed, Bill could be easily angry."
-On the kind of relationship Bill had wanted with his co-star, Brandon also said, "Bill would never speak down to me.
+Prior to Bixby's promotion to director, Cruz said, "He was looking for the best dolly grip, along with the boom operator that if something was called specifically and failed, Bill could be easily angry."
+On the kind of relationship Bixby had wanted with his co-star, Cruz also said, "Bill would never speak down to me.
 Bill treated me as an equal.
 He made sure that we had a lot of time together, just so he could kinda crawl inside my head and see what actually made a kid tick."
-Upon the death of Bill's real-life father in 1971, Cruz stated, "He had that type of mentality that the show must go on, thinking it was just a great TV show, after he broke down weeping."
+Upon the death of Bixby's real-life father in 1971, Cruz stated, "He had that type of mentality that the show must go on, thinking it was just a great TV show, after he broke down weeping."

 In a 2011 interview with Marilyn Beck and Stacy Jenel Smith about how Bill Bixby's fame was supposed to posthumously honor him for a star on the Hollywood Walk of Fame, Cruz said, "When I found out they were putting this out, I thought, 'It's about time.'
 Bill Bixby had an amazing body of work, not only Courtship of Eddie's Father, but My Favorite Martian, The Magician, The Incredible Hulk, and so many other things, as an actor, as a director — and he never got an Emmy.
 He's never been recognized posthumously by the Academy.
 And he doesn't have a star on the Hollywood Walk of Fame.
 That is criminal....
 There are people who have stars that, not to be blunt, but I wouldn't bother spitting on their stars.
 Bill's talent would take a couple of blocks of stars compared to them.
 It really demeans the whole thing that Bill is not included."